 I’ve run plenty of workshops before but they were all work related, stress management, career redirection, rediscovering your passion and the like.
-But this will be a “fun” workshop where I get to play.
+This was going to be a “fun” workshop where I get to play.
 And lets face it we all like to play.
 As kids we are in a hurry to grow up and start adulting but once we’ve tried adulting for a few years we wish we could be a kid again and play more!

 When my dear close friend Michelle a Community Development Officer at the Shire of Dandaragan and also a commitee member for ICAN (Inspirational Community Arts Network) in Jurien Bay, invited me to run a workshop on sketching I immediately thought “yes please!” but then as the idea settled , doubt started to seep in.
-Not a lot just a healthy amount, enough for me to not be complacent or cocky about my skills and abilities in facilitating a sketching workshop.
-The idea excites me that I get to share my passion.
+Just a healthy amount of doubt, enough for me to not be complacent or cocky about my skills and abilities in facilitating a sketching workshop.
+The idea of being able to share my passion excited me.

 Keeping Sketching Simple